PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-Tsie23/README.md

 - Update dependencies regularly (`pnpm update`)
 - Monitor logs on Render and Vercel dashboards
 - Back up your MongoDB Atlas data as needed
+- Review Sentry for error and performance monitoring

 ---